aurasphere/ftpd.lol/README.md

  ## Tests
  This code has been tested using [WinSCP](https://winscp.net/eng/download.php) FTP client.
 Other clients may not work (and probably won't).

+ ## Contributing
+ Open an issue for questions, comments and so forth but keep in mind that I won't probably add any new features to this project.

  # KTHXBYE